 The 1851 map “A New Map of the Gold Region in California” illustrates what California looked like just two years after the start of the 1849 gold rush.

 The map is hardly complete, and many towns that were established prior to 1851 that would later become famous are not on the map.
 However, the map does illustrate what towns were creating a buzz at the time, many of which have become obscure ghost towns that little is known about.

 California became a state in September of 1850.
 The state covered a vast area, relatively few people lived there at the time, so the original counties were much fewer, and much larger than the current counties that divide California.

-In 1851, the majority of mining and prospecting was happening in the central and southern “Sierra Nevada Goldfields”, which included of Yuba, El Dorado, Calaveras, and Tuolumne.
+In 1851, the majority of mining and prospecting was happening in the central and southern “Sierra Nevada Goldfields”, which included Yuba, El Dorado, Calaveras, and Tuolumne counties.
 Most of these counties have since been divided into smaller counties so today’s map looks much different.

 Formed in 1850, Yuba County was one of the original counties of California.
 By 1852, the county had been subdivided into Yuba, Placer, Nevada, and Sierra Counties.

 The Yuba county portion of the map shows a few familiar names: Downieville, Nevada City, and Marysville are all active towns today and are well known to anyone interested in the Gold Rush or California in general.
 But what about some of the other towns on the map, do they still exist, and if not, what happened to them?